Disclosures

 More information:

-15. A VULNERABILITY IN PIPELINE COULD RESULT IN A LOSS OF FUNDS.
+14. A VULNERABILITY IN PIPELINE COULD RESULT IN A LOSS OF FUNDS.
 BEANSTALK ASSUMES THE SECURITY OF PIPELINE.

-Through Beanstalk, users can perform complex, gas-efficient interactions with other Ethereum-native protocols, like Pipeline.
+Through Beanstalk, users can perform complex, gas-efficient interactions with other Arbitrum-native protocols, like Pipeline.
 Pipeline is a sandbox contract allows anyone to perform an arbitrary series of actions in the EVM in a single transaction.

 Pipeline was audited by Halborn, but there is no guarantee that Pipeline is secure.
 Beanstalk assumes the security of Pipeline.